Business Continuity Planning: Ensure Your Laboratory is Prepared for a Crisis

-All institutions are at risk from disasters including natural and environmental disasters, power and energy disruptions, transportation failures, and sabotage (e.g., cyber attacks).
-The research environment presents unique risk management challenges.
-Laboratories have significant funds invested in research materials, laboratory animals, and specialized equipment and environmental controls.
+All institutions are at risk; however, the research and commercial laboratory environment presents unique risk management challenges.
+Laboratory centered organizations have significant funds invested in research materials, laboratory animals, specialized equipment and environmental controls.
 Examples of disruptions to research can include loss of biological samples and research animals as a result of power outages or flooding.
 It is vital that laboratories have an effective business continuity plan for protecting these assets and for minimizing disruption and potential financial loss in the event of a disaster.

 What is Business Continuity Planning?

 Creating and maintaining a business continuity plan (BCP) helps ensure that an organization has the resources and information needed to deal with emergencies.
 This goes beyond the scope of an OSHA mandated Emergency Action Plan.
 The scope of a BCP typically includes the entire organization (including multiple sites), applies to all forms of emergencies and has a long-term focus on the continuation of essential operations for protection of not only personnel and property but also research assets (e.g. biological materials and laboratory animals), products, reputation and investments.
 Business continuity planning comprises the steps, policies and procedures that are activated once a disaster has occurred.
 The objective is to ensure that critical services or products are delivered during a disruption and to recover as quickly as possible to minimize downtime and financial loss.